 There are two important questions as regards minimally invasive surgery for epiphrenic diverticulum that should be discussed: the necessity of cardiomyotomy and antireflux surgery.
 The choice of surgical method is determined not only by the size of the diverticulum, but also by the associated motility disorder; therefore, removal of the diverticulum alone is not sufficient to prevent complications and to provide an asymptomatic condition.
-Data in the literature confirm that suture insufficiency and the incidence of disease recurrence are more common after surgery performed without myotomy.
-A study conducted with 21 patients at the Mayo Clinic showed high rates of suture insufficiency and disease recurrence (24 and 19%, respectively) in patients without myotomy after diverticulectomy, whereas these sequelae did not occur in the myotomy group.
+Data in the literature confirm that suture insufficiency and the incidence of disease recurrence are more common after surgery performed without myotomy (46).
+A study conducted with 21 patients at the Mayo Clinic showed high rates of suture insufficiency and disease recurrence (24 and 19%, respectively) in patients without myotomy after diverticulectomy, whereas these sequelae did not occur in the myotomy group (47).
 The required length of the myotomy is still debatable.
-Long myotomy is well-known, although several publications and our own data confirm the necessity of an intervention of 1.5 to 2.0 cm in length from the upper edge of the diverticulum to the proximal segment of the stomach.
+Long myotomy is well-known (10), although several publications and our own data confirm the necessity of an intervention of 1.5 to 2.0 cm in length from the upper edge of the diverticulum to the proximal segment of the stomach (4,48-50).
+Other data suggest that the length of the myotomy should be the same as the extent of motor dysfunction (51).
+In accordance with a North American study, in the case of achalasia and an epiphrenic oesophageal diverticulum, myotomy without resection and partial fundoplication resulted in clear improvement in quality of life (52).
 If a myotomy is necessary, surgery must be complemented with an antireflux procedure as well.
-Most surgeons prefer partial fundoplication (Dor or Toupet), as this procedure avoids hypertension in the LES and decreases the incidence of GERD.
-However, others recommend complete fundoplication, as their results show that this procedure does not increase postoperative dysphagia and provides better reflux control.
+Most surgeons prefer partial fundoplication (Dor or Toupet), as this procedure avoids hypertension in the LES and decreases the incidence of GERD (50).
+However, others recommend complete fundoplication, as their results show that this procedure does not increase postoperative dysphagia and provides better reflux control (4,53).
+Not all articles with long-term data mention postoperative reflux.
+We found four publications that covered GERD (4,51,53,54) with precise documentation and complete functional tests.
+Reflux disease occurred in only a few cases, irrespective of the type of fundoplication (Dor, Toupet or Nissen).
+Rosati et al. reported on a patient who was prescribed a PPI for the symptoms (1/20) (54).